Custom filter methods

 A FilterExpression

 is an object that encapsulates an expression that returns a Filter.
-Once the query is executed, the FilterExpression
+When you execute the query, it finds and replaces FilterExpression

-is found and replaced by the expression it encapsulates.
-Finally, the field names in that expression are replaced with the corresponding field names on server side.
+by the expression it encapsulates.
+Finally, it replaces the field names in that expression with the corresponding field names on the server side.

 and BlogPost